A programme to spread successful improvement ideas, and generate evidence and learning about how to effectively disseminate and spread best practice

 - Facilitates greater spread of Health Foundation projects across health care and maximise the impact of our funding by supporting efforts to adopt, adapt and develop proven ideas, improvement approaches and solutions.

 - Aims to generate evidence and learning about how to effectively disseminate and spread best practice.

 The Spreading Improvement programme has the following two funding streams:

-The programme will support projects that we have previously funded which have already demonstrated local benefit and that could be transferable to other contexts at a local, regional or national level.
+The programme supports projects that we have previously funded which have already demonstrated local benefit and that could be transferable to other contexts at a local, regional or national level.

-The dissemination projects will be awarded up to £30,000 each and will run for a maximum of 18 months.
-The regional and national impact proposals will be awarded between £50,000 and £400,000 for a maximum period of three years.
+The dissemination projects are awarded up to £30,000 each and run for a maximum of 18 months.
+The regional and national impact proposals are awarded between £50,000 and £400,000 for a maximum period of three years.